dirien/minecraft-prometheus-exporter/README.md

 #### Metrics for specific mods

-To export the metrics for a specific mod, you can set the flag: `--mc.mod-server-stats=forge|papermc` or use the environment variable `MC_MOD_SERVER_STATS`.
+To export the metrics for a specific mod, you can set the flag: `--mc.mod-server-stats=forge|papermc|fabric` or use the environment variable `MC_MOD_SERVER_STATS`.

 #### Forge